davidnewhall/secspy/cmd/secspy/README.md

     -c, --command
         Command to run.
 Choices:
         e|events   - Watch event stream
-        t|trigger - Trigger motion on a camera p|picture - Save a live picture to a file v|video   - Save a live 10 second video to a file c|cameras - List all cameras and data
+        t|trigger  - Trigger motion on a camera p|picture  - Save a live picture to a file v|video    - Save a live 10 second video to a file c|cameras  - List all cameras and data f|files    - Show saved media files for a camera d|download - Downloads a saved media file

     -a, --arg <arg>
         Some commands require an argument.
 Use this to provide the arg.